fzero/lhl-lectures/w4d4-promises-try-catch/README.md

 ## Promises to the rescue

 Promises provide a way to make async code less painful.
-Many async-heady libraries support them natively (`request` for example), but it's important to know how to use them from scratch using the `Promise` constructor.
+Many async-heavy libraries support them natively, but it's important to know how to use them from scratch using the `Promise` constructor.
 Again, [MDN has extensive docs](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), but [this article by Dave Atchley has better examples](http://www.datchley.name/es6-promises/).